RWS/odata-jpa-datasource/readme.md

 mvn -f odata-jpa-test/pom.xml spring-boot:run
 ```

+The example contains two entities namely 'User' and 'PhotoItem', these are available in the package 'com.sdl.odata.jpa.model'.
+These will result in an OData Collection named 'Users' and 'PhotoItems'.

 ### Inserting data
 Let's insert some test data that can be used in example demo:
 ```